-Water in our World is a full day program in which students adopt the role of citizen scientists to investigate the possible causes of the decline in the sea turtle population in Moreton Bay.
-They observe different land uses and water flow of the Wellington Point area and record these on a map.
+Water in our World is a day program in which students adopt the role of citizen scientists to investigate the possible causes of the decline in sea turtle populations in Moreton Bay.
+They observe different land uses and water flow of the Wellington Point or Manly Foreshore area and record these on a map.

-Using scientific equipment, students assess water quality at various sites.
-Links are made between mangroves and the health of the water in Moreton Bay.
-Students will analyse and evaluate scientific data and other observations to determine the most significant impact to the Moreton Bay turtle population.
+Links are made between mangroves and the health of water in Moreton Bay.
+Post program, students analyse and evaluate scientific data and other observations to determine the most significant impact to the Moreton Bay turtle population.
 Students recommend suitable strategies to address these problems.

 Geography – Unit 1 Water in the World

 Geographical Inquiry and Skills